No. 19 Auburn tops Loyola Chicago 62-53 in Battle 4 Atlantis - WHIZ News

 UP NEXT

-Loyola Chicago: The Ramblers will play in Friday’s seventh-place game against the Arizona State-Syracuse loser.
+Loyola Chicago: The Ramblers will play in Friday’s seventh-place game against Arizona State.

 More AP college basketball: https://apnews.com/hub/college-basketball and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://twitter.com/AP_Top25